Colds and the fluInfluenza; Strep throat; Bird flu; Avian influenza

 Many people take medications to reduce the mild pain and fever associated with colds and flu.
 The most common types of over-the-counter pain medicines are acetaminophen (Tylenol, generic) and nonsteroidal anti-inflammatory drugs (NSAIDs).
-NSAIDs include ibuprofen (Advil, Motrin, generic), naproxen (Aleve, generic), and aspirin.
+NSAIDs include ibuprofen (Advil, Motrin, generic), naproxen (Aleve, generic), aspirin, and others.

 Important precautions for pain relievers include:

 - Aspirin and aspirin-containing products should never be given to children or adolescents who have the flu or chicken pox.
 Reye syndrome is a serious and potentially fatal brain condition that can occur when children with viral infections are given aspirin.
 Never give aspirin to your child unless directed to do so by a provider.